 In addition, Tango Libre is a popular dance school that offers free trial classes and introductory lessons throughout the city.

 Dining options range from fine dining to casual (a buffet and a deli).
-There's entertainment to peek in on.
-If you are 18 + years of age you can go in and check out the action.
+There's also entertainment to peek in on.
+If you are at least 18 years of age, you can go in and check out the action.

 Montreal's public art includes city murals, a large Calder installation, and sculptures throughout the city.

-There are a variety of tours highlighting the artworks, some at night, other's mini-versions showing visitors a few works at a time.
-An especially fun tour is to see the art of the underground pedestrian walkways which run 32 kilometers, all connecting stores, and buildings underground.
+There are a variety of tours highlighting the artworks, some are at night and others are mini-versions of tours showing visitors a few works at a time.
+An especially fun tour is to see the art of the underground pedestrian walkways which run 32 kilometers, all connecting buildings underground.

 Visit the Collections at the Redpath Museum